WCRI Medical Price Index for Workers’ Compensation, 16th Edition (MPI-WC)

 Free Report

-Our WCRI Medical Price Index for Workers' Compensation, 15th Edition compares prices paid for medical professional services across 36 states and monitors price changes from 2008 to 2022, which includes just over a year of medical services delivered during the COVID-19 pandemic.
+Our WCRI Medical Price Index for Workers' Compensation, 16th Edition, compares prices paid for medical professional services across 36 states and monitors price changes from 2008 to 2023.

 Download Now